CGudino/Crypto-Tracker/README.md

 The app comes with 7 currencies on the page by default, but you can delete and add as many as you want.

+You can run a local instance of the app by cloning this repo, running npm install, then npm start.
+Or just click the link below. :)

 http://cristiangudino.com/Crypto-Tracker/